From Dele Ogunyemi, Ibadan

 He said the feat was achievable because of the relative peace, financial empowerment and confidence that the new administration of governor Seyi Makinde had restored back to workers in Oyo State, stressing that the union built its edifice, the radio station, an Information and Communication Technology (ICT) center and pensioners’ clinic from the meager that members contributed from their monthly pensions.

 “Today is another day we shall never forget in the lives of Oyo State pensioners.
+Despite our meager earnings, you can see all we have been able to to achieve.
+Even NLC, despite their humongous income has not achieved this.

 “Now that we have Omitutun (referring to Gov. Seyi Makinde), everywhere is calm and people are now happy.
 We have started the test transmission of the station today and we are happy the State ministry of information is here to honour this event.
 It is our plan that the executive governor of Oyo State will commission the radio come September.”